 Despite the safety measures, though, accidents still occur, leaving the injured worker (at times) financially crippled.
 It was to save the injured employee from this financial hardship that the Workers’ Compensation Insurance benefit was required of employers to provide for their employees.

 In cases of injuries, the Workers’ Comp is designed to cover lost wages, cost of medical treatment, rehabilitation, disability and death.
 Since the this benefit is intended as an immediate financial assistance to injured workers, a claims lawsuit need not be filed; the benefit can also be availed no matter whose fault the accident is.

 Many workers are denied of their application due to the many and often confusing forms and documents that need to be prepared and submitted within the statutory time allotted for it.
 This makes it quite necessary for the injured victim to seek the help of a personal injury lawyer who also has extensive knowledge on Workers’ Compensation laws and experience in lawsuits concerning this issue.
-On its website, Joe Miller Law, Ltd. explains that through the help of a competent lawyer, the victim has greater chances of having his/her application approved and probably even at a shorter time.
+Through the help of a competent lawyer, the victim has greater chances of having his/her application approved and probably even within a shorter time.
 A San Diego personal injury lawyer is more likely to know exactly what kind of paperwork is required and when during these kinds of filings than the average person.